What to know about child tax credits ahead of July 15th

 The IRS has started sending letters to more than 36 million eligible American families.

-The child tax credits will be sent to eligible households either by direct deposit or paper check; however, they plan on sending out payments via debit card in the future.
+The child tax credits will be sent to eligible households either by direct deposit or paper check; however, payments will go out via debit card in the future.

-“I think it’s something to start with and to see how it goes from there,” said Hawk-Brent.